are you aged 11-25 and have lived experience of homelessness?

 • Live, study, or work in South East London

-• Able to attend sessions fortnightly
+• Able to attend sessions weekly

 • You’ll meet fortnightly with other young people to: